5/7/2025

 President and Chief Executive Officer

 Thank you, Paul, for the question.
-I think that we overall we might prepare remarks.
-I mentioned that, of course, we looked we looked very, very stringently at what what is going on and in detail understand why the growth rate was lower than we usually have.
-But, you know, it is the diagnostic reagents division as well as a surgeon with the larger accounters, you know, like I mentioned earlier, there's just a larger orders where timing becomes very important.
-So we we definitely look by on account to account basis.
+I think that we, Overall, in my prepared remarks, I mentioned that, of course, we looked very, very stringently at what is going on and in detail understand why the growth rate was lower than we usually have.
+But, you know, it was the diagnostic reagents division as well as the surgeon with the larger account, there's, you know, like I mentioned earlier, there's just the larger orders. where timing becomes very important.
+So we definitely looked on a counter-to-account basis.
 Are we losing shares?
-The market slowing down and and there's there's a clear no and no. So it was definitely a timing related related dip for those two businesses, which is not uncommon.
-And that's why I look back at the at the year to date numbers for those two businesses, which are in both cases healthy high single and low double for for those two divisions are diagnostic tests from the point of view, the prostate test has been growing very nicely in line with the other quarters around 30 percentage for the year.
-And then last but not least, we have our special biology division, which which has been seeing some headwinds from the NIH funding issues.
-That's you know, that's the division that's mostly or most severely exposed to NIH markets and certainly did not have the growth numbers that we have seen over the last couple of quarters last couple of years.
-And there we just look back at, do we have a fantastic offering?
+Is the market slowing down?
+And there's a clear no and no. So it was definitely a timing-related dip for those two businesses, which is not uncommon.
+And that's why I look back at the at the year-to-date numbers for those two businesses, which are in both cases healthy, high single and low double for those two divisions.
+Our diagnostic test from the epi point of view, the prostate test, has been growing very nicely in line with the other quarters, around 30%-ish for the year.
+And then last but not least, we have our spatial biology division, which has been seeing some headwinds from the NIH funding issues.
+That's the division that's mostly or most severely exposed to NIH markets and certainly did not have the growth numbers that we have seen over the last couple of quarters, last couple of years, And there we just look back at, do we have a fantastic offering?
 Are we competitive with our instrumentation?
 Do we win the deals that we compete in?
-And and they're also everything is very, very healthy.
-It is the purely and market driven headwind in that division.
-So that that gives you basically the flavors of the four divisions in the segment.
+And there also everything is very, very healthy.
+It is a purely and market-driven headwind in that division.
+So that gives you basically the flavors of the four divisions in the segment.

 speaker